 - Find an adequate, draft-free spot so that your seeds don’t blow away.

 - Prepare a seed tray or a pot.

-- Level and gently firm the surface of the seed mix.
+- Level and gently firm the surface of the mix.

 - Use warm water to thoroughly wet it.
 You can either use a watering can or soak the pot in a tray of water.

-- After the pot has drained thoroughly, sow the seeds by sprinkling them evenly across the surface of the moist medium.
+- After the medium has drained thoroughly, sow the seeds by sprinkling them evenly across the surface of the moist medium.

 - Begonia seeds need light to germinate, so they should not be covered with the medium.

 - Place the container with the seeds in a humid, well-lit environment.